mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Wireless Functionality

 Nearly every device is wireless.
 The wireless revolution started for tracking purposes, though most of the tracking was about observing consumer behavior.
 The corps also found it useful for inventory tracking and seeing how people used their goods.
-The only trick was finding a way to make sure consumers had a reason to keep the wireless functionality on at all times.
+The only trick was finding a way to make sure consumers had a reason to {REMOVE ME} - keep the wireless functionality on at all times.
 That led to … the wireless bonus!

-**Wireless Bonus**
+{REMOVE ME} - **Wireless Bonus**

 Many items have a bonus applied when they’re kept attached to the Matrix.
 For the bulk of the population, this is just a little convenient aid in their normal life, but for runners it is often a door- die decision, because leaving your Smartgun XI linked to the Matrix could be the little edge you need, or it could be your doom as you get hacked and the fancy electronics-laden SMG becomes a paperweight.
 Items with a bonus are listed, and some have it listed for the entire category as well.